Common symptoms of depression can make work and daily life hard. Depression can skew your view of the world, making you feel alone.

 - Feeling guilty or worthless.
 These feelings are often exaggerated or inappropriate to the situation.
 You might feel guilty for things that aren't your fault or that you have no control over.
 Or you may feel intense guilt for minor mistakes.

 - Thoughts of death and suicide.
 The types of thoughts vary.
-Some people wish that they were dead, feeling that the world would be better off without them.
-Others make very explicit plans to hurt themselves.
-One of the best ways to prevent suicide in someone that is depressed is to recognize the warning signs of suicide.
-Take these signs seriously.
+Some people wish they were dead, feeling that the world would be better off without them.
+Others make explicit plans to hurt themselves.

-The good news is that depression is a treatable condition that responds to a variety of treatments.
+The good news is that depression responds to a variety of treatments.
+You and your doctor can choose one that's right for you.